GoogleCloudDataproc/cloud-dataproc/notebooks/python/neo4j/README.md

 The python-based examples in this repository exercise the Neo4j python client, Graph Data Science (GDS) client and Spark Connector and are free for your download and adaptation.

 ## Analytic Flow
-Rather than starting from scratch, this article boot-straps from a project developed by Nathan Smith in 2021 called [Create a similarity graph from node properties with Neo4j](https://medium.com/towards-data-science/create-a-similarity-graph-from-node-properties-with-neo4j-2d26bb9d829e).
+Rather than starting from scratch, these examples boot-strap a project developed by Nathan Smith in 2021 called [Create a similarity graph from node properties with Neo4j](https://medium.com/towards-data-science/create-a-similarity-graph-from-node-properties-with-neo4j-2d26bb9d829e).

 Nathan’s article on similarity tackles the following problem.
 In advertising and other fields, it is common to think of geographies as “[metropolitan statistical areas](https://en.wikipedia.org/wiki/Metropolitan_statistical_area)” (MSAs) known by close economic ties throughout the area.
 A dataset of MSAs will contain rollups of socio, economic, or other characteristics that characterize the area.
 Nathan tries to answer the question which MSAs are similar and to extract most similar clusters from this dataset using Neo4j.
 Similar questions could be asked of asset funds, medical treatments, molecules, voters… most anything.